JHodgkins/Accessibility-Extension/README.md

 ## Usage

 1. Click the extension icon in your Chrome toolbar
-2. Select which accessibility features you want to check:
-   - Show Headings
+2. Use the toggles to enable/disable features:
+   - "Show Headings" to visualize heading structure
-   - Show Tab Stops
+   - "Show Tab Stops" to display tab navigation order
-   - Check Alt Text
-   - Contrast Check (with options for different contrast requirements)
-3. The extension will highlight relevant elements and show detailed information
+3. Use the "Reset All" button to clear all indicators

+## Testing

+The extension includes a test page (`testpage.html`) that demonstrates:
+- Different heading levels and ARIA headings
+- Skip links and other hidden focusable elements
+- Various tab stop scenarios

 ## Development

-The extension is built using vanilla JavaScript and Chrome Extension APIs.
-Key files:
+This extension is built using:

-- `manifest.json`: Extension configuration
-- `popup.html/js`: Extension popup interface
+- HTML/CSS for the popup interface
-- `content/*.js`: Content scripts for different accessibility checks
-- `background.js`: Background service worker
+- JavaScript for the core functionality
-- `styles.css`: Extension styles
+- Chrome Extension APIs for browser integration

 ## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+Feel free to submit issues and pull requests for new features or bug fixes.

 ## License